zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Using the Zimbra WebClient
+   .. grid-item-card:: Using the Administration Console
       :columns: 6

-      The comma separated list of unrestored items displayed in the ``Operation
-      Complete`` notification can be used as a search argument in the Zimbra Web Client to perform an item search.
+      The comma separated list of unrestored items displayed in the ``Operation Complete`` notification can be used as a search argument in the Administration Console to perform an item search.

       To do so:

-      - Log into the Zimbra Administration Console in the source server.
+      - Log into the Administration Console in the source server

-      - Use the ``View Mail`` feature to access the account containing the unrestored items.
+      - Use the ``View Mail`` feature to access the account containing the unrestored items

       - In the search box, enter **item:** followed by the comma separated list of itemIDs, for example: ``item: 856,13339,45200,45655``